 1. Complete the form.

-Line 6 Enter 1040.
-If you are requesting tax transcripts, leave this line blank.
+- Line 6: Enter 1040.
+If you're requesting tax transcripts, leave this line blank.

 You'll want to make sure to send the form to us in one of the ways described above.
 Unfortunately, we're not able to accept links to documents from online storage services, such as Google Drive or Box.